josephxanderson/josephxanderson/README.md

 ### Hello ☺️

-☝🏼 I'm a designer and developer.
+☝🏼 I'm a designer and developer

-🌟 I build APIs and apps for  Apple platforms.
+🌟 I build APIs and apps for  Apple platforms

 #### 🌎 Around the Internet
 🔗 josephxanderson.com